Luxtripper Travel Editor

 With environmental concerns having entered the global consciousness and with more and more travellers looking for eco-friendly travel options, this has fortunately led to the development of numerous luxury eco-resorts across the world with sustainability at the heart of their core values.
 For travellers seeking sustainable luxury, there is no end to where you can visit...

-Ol Seki Hemingways Mara is a private tented camp located in Kenya's spectacular Naboisho Conservancy, near the iconic Maasai Mara Reserve.
+Ol Seki Hemingways Mara is a private tented camp located in Kenya's spectacular Naboisho Conservancy, near the iconic Masai Mara Reserve.
 With only 10 exclusive tents, guests can experience the private African safari of their dreams!
 A winner of Eco Tourism Kenya, Ol Seki Hemingways Mara promotes responsible tourism practices; the semi-permanent structure allows the resort to reduce its footprint on the land, an act which benefits the wildlife and local residents.
 Additionally, Ol Seki contributes towards the livelihoods of local communities, providing training and employment opportunities, as well as supporting local craftswomen and herdsman by purchasing their goods.

 One of National Geographic's Unique Lodges in the World, the Topas Ecolodge is situated in the mountainous north-west of Vietnam in the tranquil town of Sapa, perfect for a wellness escape in nature.
 Committed to producing real sustainable benefits, the lodge works closely with the nearby community, supporting the local school, purchasing the majority of its food from the village markets and distributing recyclable materials locally.
 Striving to operate sustainably, Topas Ecolodge keeps its electricity usage to a minimum, as well as reusing as much waste as possible.

 Nestled in the heart of Borneo's rainforest along the Kinabatangan River is the Sukau Rainforest Lodge, a secluded retreat in nature and one of National Geographic's Unique Lodges in the World.
-Committed to sustainability, the Lodge harvests and filters its rainwater, meaning that it is 100% self-reliant on water.
-With strict waste management policies, the Lodge has banned single-use plastic straws and encourages guests to bring along reusable water bottles.
-Being considerate of the native wildlife, the Lodge imposes strict restrictions on the distance guests can be from animals, and uses a low-noise performance engine on its river safari boats to minimise any stress to wildlife.
+Committed to sustainability, the lodge harvests and filters its rainwater, meaning that it is 100% self-reliant on water.
+With strict waste management policies, the lodge has banned single-use plastic straws and encourages guests to bring along reusable water bottles.
+Being considerate of the native wildlife, the lodge imposes strict restrictions on the distance guests can be from animals, and uses a low-noise performance engine on its river safari boats to minimise any stress to wildlife.

-Feeling inspired?
 We tailor-make each and every single one of our itineraries to suit your travel aspirations.
 Get in touch with our Luxury Travel Specialists to discover more of our sustainable escapes, animal-friendly experiences or to book your next eco-friendly adventure...